ibm-cloud-docs/netezza/authentication/saml_overview.md

 # Overview
 {: #samloverview}

-{{site.data.keyword.netezza_short}} now supports `SAML` (Security Assertion Markup Language).
+{{site.data.keyword.netezza_short}} on AWS now supports `SAML` (Security Assertion Markup Language).
 This allows for seamless integration with SSO (single sign-on) systems, providing users with a more secure and efficient authentication process.
 With `SAML` support, users can leverage centralized identity management, reduce password fatigue, and enhance overall security by utilizing their existing IdP (identity provider ) frameworks.

 - Using SAML-compliant IdP providers, user can authenticate into Netezza using the Cyclops UI.
 - If supported by the IdP and enabled by the administrator, `SAML` users can use MFA (Multi-factor authentication), which provides an additional layer of security.